dickerect/tonyas-cli/README.md

 java -jar target/tonyas-cli-0.0.1-SNAPSHOT.jar --spring.config.location=file:demo.app.properties

-Otherwise, the included application.properties are used.
+Without supplying the "spring.config.location" arg, the included application.properties are used.

+Notes:

-* You may need to add @ImportResource to TonyasCliApplication to include your other spring context file(s)/classes
+* You may need to add @ImportResource to TonyasCliApplication to include your other spring context file(s)/classes.
 * Also all the other dependencies, natch